JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

 9. Reducing CRR reduces loanable funds with banks.

-10. RBI can prescribe SLR from 0 to 40 percent of bank’s DTL.
+10. RBI can prescribe SLR from 0 to 40 per cent of the bank’s DTL.

 11. Increasing SLR reduces loanable funds with banks.